Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_4/_index.md

 title: "Coding aptitude assessment challenge: Task 4"
 ---

 Write a function that takes in three numbers.
 These numbers represent the lengths of the sides of a triangle.
-The function should return the area of a triangle.
+The function should return the area of a triangle to the nearest whole number.

 This article will explain how to do it https://www.wikihow.com/Calculate-the-Area-of-a-Triangle